stern/stern/README.md

 | `parseJSON` | `string`              | Parse string as JSON                                            |
 | `extjson`   | `string`              | Parse the object as json and output colorized json              |
 | `ppextjson` | `string`              | Parse the object as json and output pretty-print colorized json |

+### Log level verbosity

+You can configure the log level verbosity by the `--verbose` flag.
+It is useful when you want to know how stern interacts with a Kubernetes API server in troubleshooting.

+Increasing the verbosity increases the number of logs. `--verbose 6` would be a good starting point.

 ## Examples: